 Your tenants will tell you some of what you need to responsibly manage your building: it’s too hot, it’s too cold.
-But there are so many more energy savings hidden in your building, from not putting air pumps into overdrive to coolant at the right temperature, that we’ve given them a name: Efficiency Reserves.
+But there are so many more energy savings hidden in your building, from not putting fans into overdrive to coolant at the right temperature, that we’ve given them a name: Efficiency Reserves.

 “This is a little bit weird coming out of a clean energy company,” says Carbon Lighthouse CEO and Co-founder Brenden Millstein, “but we took a page right out of the oil company and gas company’s playbook, which is to look at the world through the lens of reserves.”